 Thanks to everyone who’s commented with more info and sent me e-mails with more details!

-If you found this article interesting or helpful and know any other fans of Pokemon, I hope you'll share it online.
+If you liked this write-up and know someone else who's a Pokemon fan, I hope you'll share it online.
 People rarely seek out localization articles, so sharing really helps me a lot!